 - You'll have the added advantage of years of relevant work experience, while making industry connections along the way.
 This could enhance your future employability and boost your career progression.

-You will be completing our BSc (Hons) Building Surveying degree.
+This Degree Apprenticeship is closely aligned to our BSc (Hons) Building Surveying degree.
 NTU is one of the leading providers of property education in the UK.
-We're ranked 2nd in the UK for Building, Town and Country Planning (Guardian University Guide 2019).
+We're ranked in the UK's Top 10 for Building, Town and Country Planning (Guardian University Guide 2020).

 Our course offers a balance of vocational and theoretical content.
 You'll develop a detailed understanding of architectural styles and influences, the history of buildings and building techniques, the evaluation of building elements, and the performance of building materials.
 You’ll learn to test and analyse all aspects of building performance, advise on alternative uses of existing buildings, supervise remediation and refurbishment projects, and to apply health and safety legislation.